gavmere/LeagueOfLegendsAnalysis/README.md

 **Why:** Instead of keeping these binary, we decided to turn them into a different encoding called "Frequency Encoding".
 Frequency encoding is a way to encode categorical features, where instead of having a binary encoding, you encode the features with the proportion they encompass of the entire column.
 This is to have more of a "weight" to these features.
 One may ask: "Is it just .5 for all columns?"
 This is only true if there was a dragon/baron/herald in every game, which is not always the case.
 In fact, for almost all of our splits, the proportions are around 60/40.

+### Modeling Algorithm/Process

+We started off by using another decision tree classifier, but with the newly-engineered features described above.
+This resulted in evaluation metrics that were about the same as our baseline model's.

+So, we decided to use a different type of classifier to try to get better results.
+We used a RandromForestClassifier model.
+After running this model, our results were definitely better than our previous models, but we wanted to see if we could improve upon the model even more.

+So, we decided to use a RandomForestClassifier() again, but this time with a RanomizedSearchCV to find optimal parameters.
+This process is described in the following section.

 ### Hyperparameter Search

 To choose hyperparameters, we used _RandomizedSearchCV_ instead of _GridSearchCV_.
 We preferred this method because it allowed us to search a range of values instead of picking specific values.
 Our procedure for parameters was as follows: